Groundling Marsh: Broadcast

-After its 1994 debut in Canada, the show began airing in the United States on the Disney Channel in 1995, and continued airing on that channel until 1997.
-The series was also broadcast on TV Tokyo in Japan and TV Cultura in Brazil.
+After its 1994 debut in Canada, the show began airing in the United States on The Disney Channel in 1996, and continued airing on that channel until 1997.
+The series was also broadcast in Latin America and Brazil by Fox Kids.

-The series was also broadcast on Canal Once in Mexico.

 The series was also broadcast in the United Kingdom and Australia.
 The series was eventually broadcast in 94 territories worldwide.
 A big-screen "mini-feature" was also created and seen in "interactive theatres in a chain of U.S. family entertainment centres."
 The show also appeared on an interactive CD-ROM of Canadian Children's television intended for industry and the government.

 Reception

 In a review of the Courageous Adventures VHS release, Publishers Weekly, who also deemed the show "popular", wrote, "Kids will be intrigued by this bizarre-looking world and will likely absorb overtly stated messages about cooperation, kindness and respect."

 VHS releases

 Three hour-long VHS tapes were released by Lyrick Studios in 1998: